hafsa-jama/Mancala-Game/README.md

 The project currently lacks a fully functional GUI, although players are still able to interact with the game it does not fully work.

-There are three known failed JUnit tests.
-These failures indicate potential bugs / logical errors in the game's rules or mechanics.
+There are one known failed JUnit tests.
+The failure indicates potential bugs / logical errors in the game's rules or mechanics.
 The game might not always behave as expected, particularly in edge-case scenarios or complex game scenarios.

 ## Author Information